 But there is another side to Ishmael - sadly coming to the fore in our own times - his aggression, intolerance and fanaticism aggravated by a suicidal philosophy, which justifies the killing of innocent people in the name of "jihad."
-As we honor their first yahrzeit, who can forget the horrific and unspeakable slaughter of the Fogel family exactly one year ago in Itamar?!
-May God console and bless that family - and all of Israel - with strength and peace...
+Just witness, the horrific and unspeakable slaughter of the Fogel family - including a three-month old infant - in Itamar.
+May God console and bless this shattered family - and all of Israel - with strength and peace...